-Adjusted Net Income (Loss) and Adjusted Net Income (Loss) Per Share
+Adjusted Net Income and Adjusted Net Income Per Share

-We define Adjusted Net Income (Loss) as net income (loss) exclusive of stock-based compensation expense.
-Adjusted Net Income (Loss) Per Share is calculated by dividing Adjusted Net Income (Loss) Per Share by the weighted-average common shares outstanding.
-We believe Adjusted Net Income (Loss) and Adjusted Net Income (Loss) Per Share are useful measures for investors in evaluating our ability to generate earnings, more readily compare between past and future periods, and provide comparability of our performance with the performance of other companies.
+We define Adjusted Net Income as net income exclusive of stock-based compensation expense and certain payroll tax expense and acquisitionrelated costs.
+Adjusted Net Income Per Share is calculated by dividing Adjusted Net Income Per Share by the weighted-average common shares outstanding.
+We believe Adjusted Net Income and Adjusted Net Income Per Share are useful measures for investors in evaluating our ability to generate earnings, more readily compare between past and future periods, and provide comparability of our performance with the performance of other companies.